GOLD BUYERS OF CT NEWS

 Frustration is creeping into the gold market as the price has been unable to break above $1,800 an ounce even in a market environment that is seeing rising inflation pressures, ultra-accommodative monetary policy, and a government that wants to spend more money.

-According to the latest Kitco News Weekly Gold Survey, analysts are warning investors that if gold can't go up in this current environment, then look for lower prices.
-However, many analysts say that a retest of recent support could attract new buying momentum to the marketplace.
+According to the latest Kitco News Weekly Gold buying Survey, analysts are warning investors that if gold can't go up in this current environment, then look for lower prices.
+However, many analysts say that a retest of recent support could attract new gold buying momentum to the marketplace.

 "Now is not the time to throw in the towel for gold," said Bob Haberkorn, senior commodities broker with RJO Futures.
 "Gold is struggling now, but at some point, it will have its day in the sun."

-The gold market has seen a dramatic shift in sentiment as prices cannot push above critical resistance at $1,800 an ounce.
+The gold buyers market has seen a dramatic shift in sentiment as prices cannot push above critical resistance at $1,800 an ounce.
 Two weeks ago, the Kitco News gold survey saw, for the first time, no bearish votes among Wall Street analysts.

 This week, for the first time in the survey's history, there were no bullish votes for gold.